Table Of Contents

 Vegan – moderate with dashi, very difficult without dashi

 Halal – easy to avoid pork but difficult to confirm slaughter rules

 Lactose – very easy to avoid in Japan

 Gluten – easy to confirm dishes with or without, but very hard to confirm cross contamination within kitchen

-Nut Allergies – Sesame and soy are hard to avoid and in many dishes, peanut and other nuts are rare and easy to confirm
+Nut Allergies – Sesame and soy are hard to avoid, peanut and other nuts are rare and easy to confirm

 More Rides & Reads